kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 ## Working with Labels
 ### Add Labels
-Add labels to all Resources in a project with the [`labels`] field.
+[`labels`] can be used to add labels to the `metadata` field of all Resources in a project.
 This will override values for label keys that already exist.
-The `includeSelectors` field enables label propagation to selectors and templates.
-The `includeTemplates` field enables label propagation to only templates.
-Both fields are disabled by default.

-The following example adds labels to a Deployment and Service without changing the selector and template labels.
+Here is an example of how to add labels to the `metadata` field.
 1. Create a Kustomization file.
 ```yaml
 # kustomization.yaml